Northern California – Home of Largest Trees in the World

 California has a very Diverse Geography

 California is rather large and long.
-It’s the 3rd largest state and has a very diverse geography.
+It’s the 3rd largest state and has very diverse geography.
 You could also divide the state other ways besides northern and southern California.
-Sometimes you hear other ways spoken of, for example, the Central Valley.
+Sometimes you hear other ways spoke of, for example, the Central Valley.
 It is a distinct region in itself both culturally and topographically compared to coastal areas of California.